Home

 • "For as in Adam all die, even so in Christ shall all be made alive."

-It is sad that one of the reasons that some Christians cannot answer the question, "did Cain marry his sister," is that they tend to look at the Bible through the eyes of unbelievers, modern mores and what seems right in their own eyes, rather than read from the strict biblical record.
+It is sad that one of the reasons that some Christians cannot answer the question of "if Cain married his sister," is that they tend to look at the Bible through the eyes of unbelievers, modern mores, or what seems right in their own eyes rather than read from the strict biblical record.
 When we allow the Scriptures to interpret themselves, our eyes are opened to the simple but honest answers that are right there before us.
 We don't have to make puzzles of what is not really a puzzle to begin with.
-Through sound exegesis, we can answer all challenges to these Scriptures, whether they come from friend or foe.
-For we either have the faith of Christ to believe the Biblical record, or we don't.
+Through sound exegesis, we can answer all challenges to these Scriptures, whether they come from friends or foes.
+We either have the faith of Christ to believe the Biblical record, or we don't.
 What we cannot do is to try and have it both ways.
 Unless God supernaturally created a separate woman apart from Adam and Eve, and gave her to Cain to be his wife (which would make a multitude of Scriptures null and void), then obviously Cain married his sister.
-Some Christians still refuse to accept common sense explanations saying, "well maybe Cain married a niece."
+Some Christians still refuse to accept common sense explanations saying, "Well maybe Cain married a niece."
 Well, where did the niece come from?
 A brother?
 Then where did the brother get his wife--the point is, no matter where you end up, you have to "start" with the truth that originally, brother and sister were allowed to marry, as it was not forbidden by God until much later on in the history of mankind.
 So the answer to the question, "Did Cain marry his sister," is an unequivocal yes.

 May the Lord who is gracious above all, give us the wisdom and humility to discern the truth of His word.